 ) to merge multiple dictionaries together and iterate over the resulting dictionary.
 In this case, if the input dictionaries have duplicate keys, the last instance of every repeated key will prevail.

-Did you do well?
+How did you do?
 Are you ready to challenge yourself further with dictionary iteration?
-Do you feel like taking a quick quiz to evaluate your new skills?
-If so, then click the link below:
+Would you like to take a quick quiz to evaluate your new skills?
+If so, click the link below:

 Take the Quiz: Test your knowledge with our interactive “Python Dictionary Iteration” quiz.
 You’ll receive a score upon completion to help you track your learning progress: